LLP Group Governance

 Principle 4: Opportunity and Risk - a board should promote the long-term sustainable success of the company by identifying opportunities to create and preserve value, and establishing oversight for the identification and mitigation of risks.

-The Executive meets monthly and via its composition is alert to the risks, as well as future opportunities that face the Group, and these come up to the Board for discussion where necessary.
+The Executive meets at least 12 times a year and via its composition is alert to the risks, as well as future opportunities that face the Group, and these matters come up to the Board for discussion where necessary.
 As per the Group’s Purpose, sustainable value is a key driver in decisions made.

 To support the identification of opportunities to create and preserve value, there is a focus on innovation and finding new or alternative ways to continue to service our clients’ needs proactively and effectively.
 More on our approach to innovation, including some recent examples and award-winning developments, can be found here.